robertoamoreno/ai-pm-agent/README.md

    - You'll see the main interface with a file upload section

 2. **Upload Content**
-   - Record your feature demonstration using Loom
+   - Record your feature demonstration using tool like Loom
    - Download both the video file and SRT subtitles from Loom
    - For subtitles, you can either:
      * Download SRT subtitles from Loom and upload them directly